NOAA-GFDL/MDTF-diagnostics/diagnostics/MDSL/doc/MDSL.rst

 The package has been successfully teseted for GFDL's CM4 and ESM4 model data and below HighResMIP model output:

-ECMWF-IFS-HR_e_hist-1950_vl_r1i1p1f1
+**ECMWF-IFS-HR_e_hist-1950_vl_r1i1p1f1**

-In addition the functionality of the POD has been tested successfully for oyher HighResMIP models of CMIP6 outside the MDTF.
+In addition the functionality of the POD has been tested successfully for other HighResMIP models of CMIP6 outside the MDTF.

 Observed/Reference DATA
 -----------------------

 We use two reference MDSL products from National Center for Space Studies (CNES) and Technical University Denmark (DTU).
 For the alongcoast MDSL we use tide-gauge data as a reference in addition to the above mentioned reference products.
-The reference datasets (MDSL and Tide Gaude) are available at ~diagnostics/MDSL/ref_data
+The reference datasets (MDSL and Tide Gaude) are available at ~diagnostics/MDSL/Ref_data

 Functionality
 -------------
+The core functionality of the package can be explined by the functionality of the MDSL.py file.
+The code routine of the MDSL.py file is segmented into **six parts**

+** Part 1:** Read in the model data utilizing the pre determined data_catalog in the runtime configuration file.
+Several runtime config files are avaialble as examples in \i{~diagnostics/MDSL/Example_files}

 .. figure:: ./MDSL_Schematic.png
    :align: center